Comprehensive Guide to Agile User Stories: Crafting Effective Requirements

 Using Acceptance Criteria in your user stories

-The acceptance criteria is to add detail to the user story and help the developers understand what conditions must be present for the user story to be considered done.
+The acceptance criteria adds the detail to test the user story and helps the developers understand what conditions must be present for the user story to be considered done.

 As an admin user I want the ability to view the ACH Batch report so that I can reconcile the ACH transactions.